y-muller/personal_configs/README.md

 For shared files across keyboards, create a link in `users` with the github user name to the `userspace` directory of this repo.

 ## XKB user extensions
-Copy the `xkb` directory to `.config`.

-Set the modified keyboard option;
-dconf write /org/gnome/desktop/input-sources/xkb-options "['lv3:ralt_switch', 'compose:rwin', 'yann_custom:intl']"

-Get the current value:
-dconf read /org/gnome/desktop/input-sources/xkb-options
+XKB layouts can be modified by user configuration without modifying system files.
+See the [XKB page](xkb/README.md).

 ## Compose
 https://help.ubuntu.com/community/GtkComposeTable

 `.XCompose` for custom compose sequences.

+## run-or-raise Gnome extension

+Used to launch applications, display the keyboard layout help...